james2doyle/saltjs/README.md

 It looks like there are a couple ways to do this in even less code...

-[Tomasz Żełudziewicz smaler version](https://gist.github.com/ofca/5575581) and smaller still is [Michał Wachowskis even smaller version](https://gist.github.com/Potfur/5576225).
+[Tomasz Żełudziewicz smaller version](https://gist.github.com/ofca/5575581) and smaller still is [Michał Wachowskis even smaller version](https://gist.github.com/Potfur/5576225).

 ### jsPerf testing